liamhays/flipwire/README.md

 - Unpair the Flipper from your computer and pair it again.
 - Unpair all devices from the Flipper (`Settings->Bluetooth->Forget All Paired Devices`) and pair it to your computer again.
-- Run Flipwire with the `RUST_LOG` environment variable set to `debug` to see if anything odd is happening.
+- Run Flipwire with the `RUST_LOG=debug` environment variable to see if anything odd is happening.
 - By now, you have spent more time fixing Bluetooth than it would have taken you to grab a USB-C cable and use qFlipper.
+Use qFlipper or your phone and copy files from there.

-If you think you've discovered a bug, post some output and a description of the problem in a new issue.
+If you think you've discovered a bug, create a new issue with some output with `RUST_LOG=debug` and a description of the problem.

 # Contributing
 Like Flipwire?
 Leave me a star!